The Green Book 2024-2025

 The section is designed to demonstrate how archaeological data is generated and how it is used to build up a picture of the systems at work in society.
 Stress will be placed on structured data gathering within carefully formulated research designs and upon the importance of understanding (and accepting) the limitations of archaeological evidence.
 Examples will be chosen largely, but not exclusively, from prehistoric Europe.

-1. Approaches to landscapes and landscape archaeology (RS)
+1. Approaches to landscapes and landscape archaeology (MF)

-4-5 Material culture studies and spatial distributions (RS)
+4-5 Material culture studies and spatial distributions (MF)

 These lectures outline different approaches to material culture studies, including spatial patterning, the use and abuse of distribution maps, and the nature of trade and means of its detection in the archaeological record.